MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 ## How do I send a protected email to a Gmail or Hotmail account?

 When you use Exchange Online and the Azure Rights Management service, you just send the email as a protected message.
-Emails can be protected by selecting the Do Not Forward option, by selecting an Azure Information Protection label that applies protection from Azure Rights Management, or the protection can be applied by Exchange Online transport rules.
+For example, you can select the new **Protect** button in the command bar in Outlook on the Web, use the Outlook Do Not Forward option, select an Azure Information Protection label that applies protection from Azure Rights Management, or the protection can be applied by Exchange Online transport rules.

 The recipient will see an option to sign in to their Gmail or Hotmail account, and then be able to read the protected email.
 Alternatively, they can choose the option for a one-time passcode to read the email in a browser.